5 Frequent Garden Pests

 By May 8, 2024Misc/Other

 One of the best parts of spring — besides finally putting our winter coats into storage — is seeing our neighbor’s flower gardens bloom in the constant sunlight.
 From hydrangeas to peonies, there are all kinds of flowers that thrive in the cool climate of the Pacific Northwest.
 But where there are flowering plants, there are hungry pests ready to add these flowers to their diets.
-It’s essential to stay vigilant against these pests, so let’s talk about the typical signs of a garden pest invasion before discussing the 5 frequent plant-destroyers in our region.
+It’s essential to stay vigilant against these garden pests, so let’s talk about the typical signs of a garden pest invasion before discussing the 5 frequent plant-destroyers in our region.

 Signs Of Problematic Pests